Rocco Pugliese was a young

 of December 28th 1908, which caused victims and

-revolutionary movement in Palmi was the winning one against the
+in Palmi was the winning one against the unreasonable rent imposed

-in 1924, when five thousand anti-fascists paraded in order to
+the march, when five thousand anti-fascists paraded reaching then

 The strong anti-fascist presence in Palmi made it the target of